 And why are more seniors using credit cards?
-U.S. News & World Report says it’s mostly because their generation grew up using the cards and have stuck with them.
+U.S. News & World Report says it’s mostly because their generation grew up using the cards and has stuck with them.
 Unexpected retirement costs, a hike in everyday expenses, and continued debt from years prior have also rendered contemporary seniors more reliant upon credit.

-A problem is that many of these seniors depend on Social Security and don’t have much savings.
+The problem is that many of these seniors depend on Social Security and don’t have much savings.
 So, when an emergency happens, and it’s hard to get a loan because of limited income, it can seem like a no-brainer to pull out the card.

 Managing Credit Card Debt